Visual Leaders Launches: New Year Begins

 As the Visual Leadership series of books is now complete, I’m appreciating that methodology alone is not enough, as useful as it might be.
 We all need to consider what we are aiming to achieve with better methods.

-In any event.
-Best wishes for this year!
+In any event, best wishes for the coming year!